renoirb/htmlcsstherightway/README.md

 This is the GitHub Pages repository for the _HTML CSS: The Right Way_ project.

-* This website is a Jekyll project.
+* This website is a Jekyll project
-* Each section and sub-section are a Markdown file in `_posts/`.
+* Each section and sub-section are a Markdown file in `_posts/`
-* Sub-sections have `isChild: true` in their front matter.
+* Sub-sections have `isChild: true` in their front matter
-* The navigation and page structure are automatically generated.
+* The navigation and page structure are automatically generated

 ## Spread the Word!

 This is a collection of everything a frontend developer should know regarding best practices and guidelines.

 It is meant for complete newbie to learn what is the result of other's experience and learn "the right way".
 Because the web changed so much, we should not do the same past mistakes again.

 ## How to Contribute